Deputation/instrumentation_callbacks/README.md

 # instrumentation_callbacks
 Instrumentation callbacks are quite a fun undocumented part of Windows.
 All the code in this repository is released under the MIT license.
-This repository uses google style C++.
+This repository uses google style C++ spacing.

 PRs are welcome if you find issues, bugs, or believe a specific feature should be added.